 3. Builds healthy momentum

 The hardest part of any habit is starting.
 But a tiny win creates confidence, and confidence leads to better choices – a healthier lunch, taking the stairs, getting to bed on time.
-I call this the domino effect.
-Finish a 5‑minute workout, and you’re far more likely to reach for water instead of soda next.

 4. Proves you can show up for yourself